GoDaddy Maximum Hosting Review and Coupons for 2020

 How much storage does the Maximum come with?

 What kind of visits / traffic is allowed in the Maximum plan?

 Does the Maximum include WordPress speed optimization?

-Is there a free domain name included with the Maximum account?
+Does GoDaddy include a domain name with the Maximum package?

 Does the Maximum come with one-click installs of major systems?